Section 05 / 10

 Practical Impact: Are My Sukuk Still Valid?

-Sukuk issued under the Investment Sukuk standard will remain valid as long as they comply with their own stated structures. the Sukuk standard will apply to new issuances prospectively (after adoption).
-However, as market practice evolves toward the Sukuk standard, existing Sukuk may face Shari'ah scrutiny if they fail to meet the stricter standards.
-Issuers of new Sukuk should anticipate the Sukuk standard requirements even during the transition period.
+Sukuk issued under the existing baseline will remain valid as long as they comply with their own stated structures.
+The newer framework will apply to new issuances prospectively after adoption.
+However, as market practice evolves toward the stricter framework, existing Sukuk may face Shari'ah scrutiny if they fail to meet the stronger ownership and documentation expectations.
+Issuers of new Sukuk should anticipate these requirements even during the transition period.

 Exercises